 - 2 Tbsp water

 - Pulse for 1-2 minutes until the mixture is smooth (your machine might need more water but try to use as little as possible for rich, creamy truffles)

-- Melt chocolate chips in the microwave, use a rubber spatula to scoop into blender and pulse again to incorporate it.
+- Use a rubber spatula to add the chocolate into the blender and pulse it again to incorporate it.
 Refrigerate mixture at least 15 minutes.